sapg-dev/Lemur-Communication/README.md

 ![PythonAnywhere Badge](https://img.shields.io/badge/PythonAnywhere-1D9FD7?logo=pythonanywhere&logoColor=fff&style=flat)
 ![SQLite Badge](https://img.shields.io/badge/SQLite-003B57?logo=sqlite&logoColor=fff&style=flat)

-# Flask Terminal Chat Application
+# Flask Chat Application

 ## Introduction

 This project is a real-time chat application designed for corporate use, where companies can have dedicated chat rooms for their teams to communicate instantly.
-The Flask Terminal Chat Application is built on top of Flask, a micro web framework written in Python, known for its simplicity and flexibility.
+The Flask Chat Application is built on top of Flask, a micro web framework written in Python, known for its simplicity and flexibility.

 The application features user authentication, real-time messaging through web sockets provided by Pusher, and a database-backed persistence layer using Flask-SQLAlchemy.
 It allows users from the same company to join a shared chat room where they can send messages and receive updates immediately, facilitating seamless communication within the organization.